 It wasn’t so long ago that you only had one option for an English Bible, the King James Version.
 Fast-forward 150 years or so and now there’s as many Bible translations as there are options in the toothpaste aisle.
+With so many options now choosing the right Bible translation big task.

 To complicate matters further, not all translations are equal or even done in the same manner.
 Some focus on a literal, word for word, translation.
 While others focus on translating the original meaning, thought for thought, of each passage.